ndkv/capsule-coin/README.md

 - `sendCoin(address receiver, uint amount)` - sends `amount` of coins to `receiver` address.
 - `getBalance(address addr)` - get the balance of `address`.

-Before we can publish this contract to the chain we need to `truffle compile` it.
+Before we can publish this contract to the network we need to compile it with

+    truffle compile

+This generates a `build/contract/CapsuleCoin.json` file that contains your compiled contract, its Application Binary Interface (ABI) and some other metadata.

+The ABI describes the interface of your contract.
+Take note of its existence and location as you will need it when you want to interact with your contract.

-Since pushing to a live chain is a slow process (you need to wait for your contract to be mined) Truffle comes with two local blockchains that skip the mining part or do it much more quickly: Ganachi and `truffle develop`.
-Use these to develop and test your contract locally.
+Pushing to a live chain is a slow process (you need to wait for your contract to be mined).
+Luckily, Truffle comes with two local blockchains you can use to develop and test your contract more effectively: Ganachi and `truffle develop`.

 ### Publishing to a live network